m-lisicki/RestaurantNetwork-SigmaPlus/README.md

 This is a simple SwiftUI app that showcases interaction with an existing SQLite database from the [restaurantsDatabase GitHub repository](https://github.com/Matix57/restaurantsDatabase).
 The app allows users to list, add, edit, and delete restaurant address records using the [SQLite.swift](https://github.com/stephencelis/SQLite.swift) library.

+> **Note:** This project builds upon a university group assignment focused on database design, in collaboration with fellow students.
+The user interface was developed separately as an additional feature for extra credit.

 ## Features

 - **View Restaurant List**: Display a list of restaurant addresses stored in the SQLite database.